MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/manage-access.md

 Members of the Log Analytics Reader role can:

-- View and search all monitoring data.
+- View and search all data related to the resources within the scope you assign.
+For example, if you assign a user the Log Analytics Reader role for a resource group, that user can view and search all data related to all resources within that resource group.
 - View monitoring settings, including viewing the configuration of Azure diagnostics on all Azure resources.

 The Log Analytics Reader role includes the following Azure actions: